Air France Flight 447: Accident

-At 02:10:05 UTC, the autopilot disengaged, most likely because the pitot tubes had iced over, and the aircraft transitioned from "normal law" to "alternate law 2 (ALT2)".
+At 02:10:05 UTC, the autopilot disengaged, most likely because the pitot tubes had iced over, and the aircraft transitioned from "normal law" to "alternate law 2 (ALT2)" due to the lack of reliable flight data.
 The engines' autothrust systems disengaged three seconds later.
 The autopilot disconnect warning was heard on the CVR.

 Bonin took manual control of the aircraft.
 Without the autopilot, turbulence caused the aircraft to start to roll to the right, and Bonin reacted by deflecting his side-stick to the left.
-One consequence of the change to ALT2 was an increase in the aircraft's sensitivity to roll, and the pilot overcorrected.
+One consequence of the change to ALT2 was the removal of both the dampers to control inputs, as well as maximum limitations to the A330's safe pitch, yaw and bank angles.
+Due to this increase in the aircraft's sensitivity to roll, the pilot overcorrected.
 During the next 30 seconds, the aircraft rolled alternately left and right as he adjusted to the altered handling characteristics of the aircraft.
 At the same time, he abruptly pulled back on his side-stick, raising the nose.
 This action was unnecessary and excessive under the circumstances.
 The aircraft's stall warning briefly sounded twice because the angle of attack tolerance was exceeded, and the aircraft's indicated airspeed dropped sharply from 274 to 52 kn.
 The aircraft's angle of attack increased, and the aircraft subsequently began to climb above its cruising altitude of 35,000 ft (FL350).
 During this ascent, the aircraft attained vertical speeds well in excess of the typical rate of climb for the Airbus A330, which usually ascends at rates no greater than 2,000 feet per minute (10 m/s; 37 km/h).
 The aircraft experienced a peak vertical speed close to 7000 ft/min, which occurred as Bonin brought the rolling movements under control.

 At 02:10:34 UTC, after displaying incorrectly for half a minute, the left-side instruments recorded a sharp rise in airspeed to 223 kn, as did the integrated standby instrument system (ISIS) 33 seconds later.
 The right-side instruments were not recorded by the flight data recorder.
 The icing event had lasted for just over a minute, yet Bonin continued to make nose-up inputs.
 The trimmable horizontal stabilizer (THS) moved from 3 to 13° nose-up in about one minute, and remained in the latter position until the end of the flight.